nurdiana/exercise-javascript/README.md

 # exercise-javascript
-This is my exercise for learning javaScript
+This is my exercise for learning JavaScript
 Source :
 http://javascript.info